 Troubleshoot- SEANDROID ENFORCING FRP Lock

 If you get this message, Don’t panic.
 You can quickly revert to standard using flash firmware.
 You can check your firmware there.
 Flashing firmware is the same as the above steps.
-Instead of TWRP file, flash downloaded firmware file.
+Instead of TWRP file, flash downloaded the firmware file.

 We can Root Samsung Galaxy J7 Core using Two methods.
 Here I explained with the TWRP method.
 If this method doesn’t work or you have any difficulties, you can try the CF-Auto-Root Method.
 If you face any problems, comment below, we will try our best to resolve the issue.
+Accidentally bricked mobiles during the process can be repaired by flashing J7 Core Stock firmware.

 Selva Ganesh is a Chief Editor of this Blog.
 He is a Computer Engineer, An experienced Android Developer, Professional Blogger & addicted Web Developer.
 He runs Android Infotech which offers Problem Solving Articles around the globe.